kalkin/be/README.rst

 |build-status| |read-the-docs| |coverage| |scrutinizer|

 This is Bugs Everywhere (BE), a bugtracker built on distributed version control.
-It works with Bazaar, Darcs, Git, Mercurial, and Monotone at the moment, but is easily extendable.
+It works with Bazaar, Darcs, Git and Mercurial at the moment, but is easily extendable.
 It can also function with no VCS at all.

 The idea is to package the bug information with the source code, so that bugs can be marked "fixed" in the branches that fix them.
 So, instead of